 4. Continue to promote (if you haven't started already, get going) your loyalty program in your email marketing.

 5. Develop targeted email segments that will target customers who are close to reaching a reward.

 6. Thank customers for being loyal!
-Your customer loyalty analytics should provide information as to how close people are to achieving a reward; it also tells you how often someone visits.
+Your customer data analytics should provide information as to how close people are to achieving a reward; it also tells you how often someone visits.
 Make your best customers feel special by thanking them for their visit.
 The retail industry does a great job of this with “thank you for your purchase” emails, so borrow that idea!

 7. Analyze your email marketing metrics along with your customer loyalty analytics to see how effective your CRM – customer relationship management – strategy is, and then make adjustments.

 8. Ask for customer feedback.
 You want your loyalty program to not only increase your repeat purchase rate but also improve your overall customer satisfaction score.
 Asking for feedback on your new loyalty program shows how much you care.